brianlck/brianlck.github.io/README.md

 ### Notes

-This repository uses multiple component from [http://ekzhang.com](https://ekzhang.com)
+This repository is built with TailWind, PostCSS, and Svelte.

 ### TODO